reeveboy/citrus-web/README.md

 The frontend side of the fullstack-graphql project called citrus.
 Made using Nextjs with TypeScript.

-This is web application for restuarants to help manage, display and store their data and transactions of all customers in their restuarant
+This is web application for restaurants to help manage, display and store their data and transactions of all customers in their restaurant

 ## Server Link:-
 https://github.com/reeveboy/citrus-server